 The next generation Polymer Clay Cloth has arrived!
-Named 'Solar' after it's link with the Sun and it's ability to resist heat far better than previous Clay Cloths we have had, its offers significant advantages in terms of efficiency, resourcefulness and value for money.
+Named 'Solar' after it's link with the Sun and it's ability to resist heat far better than previous Clay Cloths we have had, it offers significant advantages in terms of efficiency, resourcefulness and value for money.

-The Clay Cloth Solar offers a thin layer of polymer clay compound bonded to a microfibre glove which easily and quickly removes surface contaminants and a high percentage of the embedded contaminants, allowing products to bond to the paintwork more effectively and provide a better finish.
+The Clay Cloth Solar has a thin layer of polymer clay compound bonded to a microfibre which quickly and easily removes surface contaminants and a high percentage of the embedded contaminants, allowing products to bond to the paintwork more effectively and provide a better finish.
 Embedded contaminants such as such as brake dust, tree sap, tar, iron fallout, paint overspray and more!
 When these bond themselves to your vehicles paintwork, over time they leave your paintwork feeling rough to the touch and mask your paintwork of clarity and shine; they can also effect how your car wax or paint sealant work when applied as well as providing potential long term damage.

 The Clay Cloth Solar does not require 'warming up' like Clay Bars to make it soft and pliable and if you drop it, then it can be cleaned by simply rinsing it thoroughly in water, unlike a Clay Bar resulting in it being written off!

 Perhaps the biggest advantage is that the Clay Cloth Solar lasts up to 5 times longer than the traditional Clay Bar, easily to handle as you can place your hand in it and it saves a significant amount of time and is much more cost effective without compromise on performance.

 Is there any downside to the Clay cloth Solar?
 Well like all clay products, a generous amount of lubrication is required to prevent marring.
 These can be dedicated clay lubricants, some water based detailing sprays or simply fresh water with some car shampoo in it.
 Any marring can be removed with a polish, but with some practice, marring soon becomes a moot point!